Concorde: Heating problems

-Air compression on the outer surfaces caused the cabin to heat up during flight.
+Kinetic heating from the high speed boundary layer caused the skin to heat up during supersonic flight.
 Every surface, such as windows and panels, was warm to the touch by the end of the flight.
-Besides engines, the hottest part of the structure of any supersonic aircraft is the nose, due to aerodynamic heating.
-The engineers used Hiduminium R.R.
-58, an aluminium alloy, throughout the aircraft because of its familiarity, cost and ease of construction.
-The highest temperature that aluminium could sustain over the life of the aircraft was 127 °C, which limited the top speed to Mach 2.02.
-Concorde went through two cycles of heating and cooling during a flight, first cooling down as it gained altitude, then heating up after going supersonic.
-The reverse happened when descending and slowing down.
+Apart from the engine bay, the hottest part of any supersonic aircraft's structure is the nose, due to aerodynamic heating.
+Hiduminium R.R.
+58, an aluminium alloy, was used throughout the aircraft because it was relatively cheap and easy to work with.
+The highest temperature it could sustain over the life of the aircraft was 127 °C, which limited the top speed to Mach 2.02.
+Concorde went through two cycles of cooling and heating during a flight, first cooling down as it gained altitude at subsonic speed, then heating up accelerating to cruise speed, finally cooling again when descending and slowing down before heating again in low altitude air before landing.
 This had to be factored into the metallurgical and fatigue modelling.
 A test rig was built that repeatedly heated up a full-size section of the wing, and then cooled it, and periodically samples of metal were taken for testing.
-The Concorde airframe was designed for a life of 45,000 flying hours.
+The airframe was designed for a life of 45,000 flying hours.

-Owing to air compression in front of the plane as it travelled at supersonic speed, the fuselage heated up and expanded by as much as 300 mm.
+As the fuselage heated up it expanded by as much as 300 mm.
 The most obvious manifestation of this was a gap that opened up on the flight deck between the flight engineer's console and the bulkhead.
 On some aircraft that conducted a retiring supersonic flight, the flight engineers placed their caps in this expanded gap, wedging the cap when the airframe shrank again.
 To keep the cabin cool, Concorde used the fuel as a heat sink for the heat from the air conditioning.
 The same method also cooled the hydraulics.
-During supersonic flight the surfaces forward from the cockpit became heated, and a visor was used to deflect much of this heat from directly reaching the cockpit.
+During supersonic flight a visor was used to keep high temperature air from flowing over the cockpit skin.